open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 The changelog is primarily directed at the first three groups but it is sometimes appropriate to include important updates relevant only to the forth group.

+If a changelog entry is not required, a maintainer or approver will add the `Skip Changelog` label to the pull request.

 **Examples**

 Changelog entry required: